Fruitsalad/unreal-checkers/README.md

 ![](screenshot.png)

 This is an Unreal Engine 5 implementation of international checkers.
-I worked on it leisurely to learn to work with Unreal.
+I worked on it leisurely over the course of two months to learn to work with Unreal.
-Over the course of this project I've also learned that implementing checkers is more difficult than you'd expect, since there's numerous rules concerning chaining attacks which I wasn't previously aware of.

 By default, this uses an international checkers ruleset, but you can also make it play English draughts or a few other versions of checkers by changing this line in `CheckersState.cpp`: